-The precipitation data array created from the data logger data is checked for time and space consistency, storm periods are delimited, and missing values are filled in with interpolated information.
+The precipitation data array created from the data logger data is checked for time and space consistency, storm periods are delimited, and missing values are filled in with interpolated information from the closest surrounding gages.
 A storm is defined as a precipitation period separated from preceding and succeeding precipitation periods by approximately six hours at all stations in the network.
-This definition was used by Huff (1967) for an area of similar dimensions in central Illinois, by Vogel (1986) to define extreme storm events in the Chicago area, and by Vogel (1988, 1989), Peppler (1990, 1991a-c, 1993a,b, 1994, and 1995), and Westcott (1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007a, 2007b, 2009a, 2010, 2011, 2012, 2013 and 2014) to delineate storms for Water Years 1984-2013.
+This definition was used by Huff (1967) for an area of similar dimensions in central Illinois, by Vogel (1986) to define extreme storm events in the Chicago area, and by Vogel (1988, 1989), Peppler (1990, 1991a-c, 1993a,b, 1994, and 1995), and Westcott (1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007a, 2007b, 2009a, 2010, 2011, 2012, 2013, 2014, and 2016) to delineate storms for WYs 1984-2016.
 For each storm, values are summed and plotted on maps using all available data and stations, and isohyetal patterns are drawn.
-During Water Year 2014, 137 such storms were defined.
+During WY 2016, 123 such storms were defined.

 If a data logger fails during the month, a computer program using a distance weighted linear interpolation scheme is executed to objectively determine new values for missing hours.
 The objective routine also is used to re-create values at gage sites for which questionable values are identified during the storm analysis stage.
-When buckets reach their capacity of 13 inches, linear interpolation of additional precipitation also will be required.
+When buckets reach their capacity of 13 inches, linear interpolation of additional precipitation also is required.
 Evaporation shields have been removed from the gages to reduce the likelihood of bucket overflow.
 The chance of missing data is greatly reduced with the installation of the new data loggers because of their non-volatile memory property.
 Once storm totals have been examined and accepted, a final computer file of hourly precipitation values for the month being analyzed is archived.

-5. DATA ANALYSIS FOR WATER YEAR 2014
+5. DATA ANALYSIS FOR WATER YEAR 2016

-The Water Year 2014 dataset was used to produce various analyses, including 1) monthly and Water Year 2014 amounts at all sites, 2) water year amounts and comparisons to patterns from network Water Years 1990-2013, 3) monthly amounts as documentation of the data collected, and 4) an analysis of the 24-year network precipitation average for Water Years 1990-2014.
+The WY 2016 dataset was used to produce various analyses, including 1) monthly and annual precipitation amounts at all sites, 2) annual network precipitation average and comparisons of the spatial distribution of precipitation across the network for WYs 1990-2016, 3) monthly network precipitation average and monthly spatial distributions for WY

+2016, and 4) an analysis of WY 2016 precipitation with respect to the 26-year network precipitation average (1990-2016).